Rolling paper: Composition

 Fillers used include calcium carbonate, magnesium carbonate, and titanium oxide.
 Sodium potassium tartrate (Seignette's salt), sodium and potassium citrate are used as a combustion regulator in cigarette paper, increased levels result in faster burning papers.
-Poly(vinyl alcohol) in aqueous solution is used for cigarette adhesives.
+Polyvinyl alcohol in aqueous solution is used for cigarette adhesives.

 A study of commercially available rolling papers found that concentrations of several elements, particularly copper, chromium, and vanadium in some products, may present a hazard to frequent users.
 Of particular concern is the concentration of copper from pigments used in the papers might result in exposures as high as 4.5–11 times the maximum exposure limits.

 Permeability is defined as the measure of the volume of air that flows through a specified area of cigarette paper in a given unit of time.
 It is measured in CORESTA units.
 US commercial filter cigarette brands have paper permeability between 14 and 51 CORESTA units.
 Increased cigarette paper permeability results in increased smoke dilution with air.

 Fire-resistant cigarettes, which reduce the risk of fire from unattended cigarettes, are made with special paper that includes a plastic compound, ethylene vinyl acetate.
 If a cigarette made with this type of paper is left unattended, the plastic in the paper will help the cigarette self-extinguish.

 The tip paper may be covered with polyvinyl alcohol in certain, specialist, varieties.